davila7/codegpt-discord/README.md

-# Discord Chatbot with CodeGPTPlus
+# Discord Chatbot with CodeGPT Plus

 This is a simple chatbot that uses the CodeGPTPlus API to generate responses to user messages in a Discord server.